Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Kansas Stats and Trends

-- Thus far this year Kansas has one win against the spread.

-- This year, the Jayhawks have just one against the spread win in four games as an underdog of 24 points or more.
+- The Jayhawks have been underdogs by 24 points or more four times this season and covered the spread once.

-- Kansas' games this year have gone over the total in five out of seven opportunities (71.4%).
+- Kansas' games this year have eclipsed the over/under five times in seven opportunities (71.4%).

-- When Kansas churns out more than 348.6 yards, the team is 1-2 against the spread and 0-3 overall.
+- In games that Kansas picks up more than 348.6 yards, the team is 1-2 against the spread and 0-3 overall.

-- This season the Jayhawks have turned the ball over 10 times, while the Wildcats have forced 10 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.